ingadhoc/stock/stock_usability/README.rst

 #.
 Backport from 10 of fix on domain of "Products" filter in Products search view.
 #.
 Only allow to delete pickings on draft/cancel state.
 #.
 Add a wizard accion in Operation to change locations.
+#.
+Remove the technical features group in the "Forecasted" button from the product template view, to see the breakdown of incoming and outgoing stock.

 Installation
 ============